dangerfarms/newcomers-guide/section-3/javascript/README.md

 ## AngularJS 1.x
 Coming soon.

-### Components
+### Code structure

-* Prefix components with `wc-`.
-This prevents namespace collisions with 3rd party directives or future standard HTML tags.
+* Prefix custom directives (components) with `wc` to namespace them.
+This prevents collisions with 3rd party directives or future standard HTML tags.
 It also prepares our components for publishing.

 ### Unit testing
 We use Jasmine as our test framework: http://jasmine.github.io/2.0/introduction.html